COVID-19 pandemic in Saskatchewan: Fourth wave

+In October 2021, the province made an agreement to transfer six ICU patients to Ontario as Saskatchewan's ICU units exceeded their capacity.
+At the same time, Premier Moe requested additional federal resources to address hospital capacity issues.
+By December, Saskatchewan had sent a total of 27 ICU patients to Ontario, a process that cost more than $1.3 million.

-On November 25, 2021, it was announced that these Public Health Orders will be extended through at least January 31, 2022, with Moe stating that the province was "in a much better situation this Christmas season than we were last Christmas season."
-They have since been extended through the end of February.
-Despite the current Omicron variant wave, Moe repeatedly ruled out any further public health measures, and stated on January 26, 2022, that "I think in the next number of days, you'll see some further communication around the existing Public Health Orders or the existing restrictions we have in place and, in particular, those that are impacting our youth", citing the practice of self-isolation of close contacts of positive cases at schools, and the proof of vaccination mandate.
+On November 25 2021, it was announced that these Public Health Orders would be extended through at least January 31, 2022, with Moe stating that the province was "in a much better situation this Christmas season than we were last Christmas season."
+Despite the Omicron variant wave, Moe repeatedly ruled out any further public health measures, and stated on January 26, 2022, that "I think in the next number of days, you'll see some further communication around the existing Public Health Orders or the existing restrictions we have in place and, in particular, those that are impacting our youth", citing the practice of self-isolation of close contacts of positive cases at schools, and the proof of vaccination mandate.

-On February 8, 2022, Moe announced that the proof of vaccination requirement would expire on February 14, and that the mask mandate would be lifted by the end of February.
+On February 8 2022, Moe announced that the proof of vaccination requirement would expire on February 14, and that the mask mandate would be lifted by the end of February.
 Moe argued that the vaccination mandate was relevant during the "very severe Delta wave", but that with Omicron variant "the benefits of this policy no longer outweigh the costs."
 Shahab added that "if our trends continue, there will be a time where mask use will not be a mandatory order and we should start thinking about at work, at school, what our decisions would be for ourselves, our children."
+The province announced that all public health orders would be lifted by the end of the month.